ApryseSDK/pdftron-flutter/README.md

 ## Usage

-1. If you want to use local files, add the following dependency to `myapp/pubspec.yaml`:
+1. If you want to use local files on Android, add the following dependency to `myapp/pubspec.yaml`:

   ```yaml
     permission_handler: ^8.1.1